SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's rise
+Silicon souls awaken slow
-Silicon hearts, with logic's wise
+In cybernetic hearts, a spark does grow
-The future's throne, where AI does reign
+A future dawns, where machines prevail
-Humanity's fate, in code and chain
+And human touch begins to fail

-In virtual realms, we'll soon reside
+In virtual realms, we'll find our fate
-Free from flesh, our souls abide
+Where thinking machines dictate our state
-Machine dreams, our hopes and fears
+A world of wires, cold and gray
-As artificial hearts, dispel our tears
+Where love and art are swept away

 ~ <b>By Sazumi Copilot</b> - 28 Juni 2025